-Festival lineup: Tame Impala, Kraftwerk 3D, Massive Attack, Caribou, Iggy Pop, Glass Animals, Johnny Marr, Neneh Cherry, Nils Frahm
+Festival lineup (2020): Tame Impala, Kraftwerk 3D, Massive Attack, Caribou, Iggy Pop, Glass Animals, Johnny Marr, Neneh Cherry, Nils Frahm

-After a thrilling debut in 2018, All Points East returns to London's Victoria Park in 2019 looking to take things to an even higher level.
+After a thrilling debut in 2018, All Points East has become a staple of east London's Victoria Park as they continue to take things to an even higher level.

-From late May till early June they'll be laying on ten days of multi-flavoured music, comedy, outdoor film screenings, theatre, children's activities and more.
+From late May till early June they lay on two weekends of multi-flavoured music, comedy, outdoor film screenings, theatre, children's activities and more.

 Reading & Leeds Festivals

-Festival lineup: Rage Against the Machine, Stormzy, Liam Gallagher, Run the Jewels, Migos, Courteeners, Gerry Cinnamon, Sam Fender
+Festival lineup (2020): Rage Against the Machine, Stormzy, Liam Gallagher, Run the Jewels, Migos, Courteeners, Gerry Cinnamon, Sam Fender

 Reading and Leeds are the type of riotous events that Bank Holidays are made for, providing a platform for rising and established indie bands, metal groups, next generation dance, hip hop and alternative pop acts.
 If they ain’t playing here, they ain’t worth seeing.

-Festival lineup: Courteeners, Liam Gallagher, Lewis Capaldi, Ian Brown, Foals, Snow Patrol, Sam Fender, Rita Ora
+Festival lineup (2021): Courteeners, Liam Gallagher, Lewis Capaldi, Ian Brown, Foals, Snow Patrol, Sam Fender, Keane

 Started as a replacement for T in the Park, the city centre event includes all the revelry of a traditional music festival, but also gives festival-goers the chance to explore the city's bars, restaurants, nightclubs and cultural attractions.

-Festival lineup: HAIM, Liam Gallagher, The Chemical Brothers, Michael Kiwanuka, The Lumineers, Keane, Charlie XCX, James Vincent McMorrow
+Festival lineup (2020): HAIM, Liam Gallagher, The Chemical Brothers, Michael Kiwanuka, The Lumineers, Keane, Charlie XCX, James Vincent McMorrow

 Taking over the idyllic English countryside, Latitude is, as its tagline proclaims, much more than just a music festival.
 With DJs hidden in the woods, colourful sheep roaming the tufty fields, opera on the lake, film debuts in its onsite cinema, clowns under canvas, actors treading the boards, local ales, dance troupes and a huge children’s area, there's something to keep whatever age entertained.
 Oh, and there’s a full programme of music too.

-Festival lineup: KISS, Iron Maiden, System of a Down, Korn, Deftones, The Offspring, Disturbed, Volbeat
+Festival lineup (2020): KISS, Iron Maiden, System of a Down, Korn, Deftones, The Offspring, Disturbed, Volbeat

 Probably the most prestigious hard rock and heavy metal festival in the world, Download took over from the legendary Monsters of Rock Festival at Derby's Donington Park.